hecomi/uRaymarching/README.md

 Post Effect
 -----------
 *Post Effect* is similar to a surface function in a surface shader.
-The following code is the one of the hexagon-tile example in *Screenshots* section.
+The following code is used in the hexagon-tile example in *Screenshots* section.

 ```hlsl
 float4 _TopColor;